SOUTINE | KOSSOFF

 The main focus of Soutine | Kossoff is on the areas of interest shared by both artists: landscape and portraiture.
 The exhibition features seminal landscapes painted by Soutine in southern France in the early 1920s, with highlights including Paysage aux cyprès (c.1922), and Cagnes Landscape with Tree, (c.1925-26, Tate).
 From Kossoff come major paintings of railway junctions, building sites and other scenes of unexpected beauty found in north and north-west London, among them Willesden Junction, Summer, No.2, (1966, Alfred East Art Gallery) and Demolition of the Old House, Dalston Junction, Summer (1974, Tate).

-Visitors will have a rare opportunity to view Kossoff’s stunning Nude on a Red Bed, November – December 1972 alongside works such as his powerful Seated Woman (1957) and the striking Double Self-Portrait (1969, Louisiana Museum of Modern Art).
+Visitors will have a rare opportunity to view Kossoff’s stunning Nude on a Red Bed, November – December 1972 alongside works such as his powerful Seated Woman (1957).
 A major group of Soutine portraits includes Le Petit Pâtissier (c.1927), Young Woman in a White Blouse (c.1923, Courtauld Institute) and Le Valet de Chambre (c.1927).